United States-East African Community Agreement

 - Trade between EAC countries and the United States

-Sample of the sub-subject East African Community-United States Agreement:
+Sample of the sub-subject: the East African Community-United States Agreement:

 Sub-Subject Description (the United States-East African Community Trade Agreement).